 - 1. All seamen should be familiar with the international distress signals and procedures, both for recognition purposes and for self-reliance in the event of distress where captain and officers may have been incapacitated. - 2.
-Short range distress signals, limited to range of visibility or audibility are: - (a) "SOS" signal in Morse Code made by any audio or visual means. [...--...] - (b) International Code of Signals "NC". - (c) Hoisting any square flag with a ball or anything resembling a ball, above or below it. - (d) Flames made visible (as a burning oil barrel). - (e) A rocket parachute flare or hand held flare showing a red light. - (f) Rockets or shells, throwing red stars fired one at a time at short intervals. - (g) Orange smoke, as emitted from a distress flare. - (h) A gun or other explosive signal fired at intervals of about one minute.
+Short range distress signals, limited to range of visibility or audibility are: - (a) "SOS" signal in Morse Code made by any audio or visual means. [...--....] - (b) International Code of Signals "NC". - (c) Hoisting any square flag with a ball or anything resembling a ball, above or below it. - (d) Flames made visible (as a burning oil barrel). - (e) A rocket parachute flare or hand held flare showing a red light. - (f) Rockets or shells, throwing red stars fired one at a time at short intervals. - (g) Orange smoke, as emitted from a distress flare.